Thank you for your willingness to serve

 How many Sundays can a Licensed Lay worship Leader lead worship in one community of faith?

 The licensed lay worship leader may cover two consecutive Sundays a month, to a maximum of 24 services per year, in one community of faith.
 If asked to lead worship for more Sundays, the licensed lay worship leader is to seek the approval of a Pastoral Relations Minister before agreeing to do so.
 The Pastoral Relations Ministers will report these exceptions to the Pastoral Relations Commission.

 Are Licensed Lay Worship Leaders to be remunerated?
 What is the remuneration when leading worship in a multi-point community of faith?

-The community of faith is encouraged to remunerate licensed lay worship leaders in accordance with the Minimum Salaries & Reimbursements rate for Visiting Ministry Personnel, including travel, issued by General Council each year (see above).
+The community of faith is encouraged to remunerate licensed lay worship leaders in accordance with the Minimum Salaries & Reimbursements rate for Visiting Ministry Personnel, including travel, issued by General Council each year.
 It is to be noted that this rate is a minimum.
 When leading worship on a multi-point community of faith, it is intended that the licensed lay worship leader would receive above the minimum rate for one Sunday, but not necessarily the full rate for each worship service.
+As of January 1, 2023, the community of faith is encouraged to remunerate LLWLs with a $183.31 daily rate with $0.55/km for mileage as the minimum pulpit supply remuneration for LLWLs.

 Are Licensed Lay Worship Leaders expected to provide pastoral care?